TolikPylypchuk/SharpHook/docs/articles/native.md

 > [!NOTE]
 > `KeyTyped` and `MouseClicked` events are not raised by the OS, but by libuiohook itself. `KeyTyped` is raised after
-> `KeyPressed` if the key press has caused characters to be typed.
+> `KeyPressed` if the key press may have caused characters to be typed.
 Since a single key press can cause multiple
 > characters to be typed, a single `KeyPressed` event can raise multiple `KeyTyped` events. `MouseClicked` is raised
 > after `MouseReleased` if the cursor was not dragged.
 Since these events are raised by libuiohook, and not the OS,
 > suppressing them has no effect.